Lee-Ann2/requirement-analysis/README.md

 4. Scalability: The system should be able to scale horizontally to handle increased traffic.
 5. Security: Ensure data encryption, secure login, and protect against common vulnerabilities.

+# Use Case Diagrams.

+isual representation of interactions between users and the system.Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).Provide a clear visual representation of system functionalities.Help in identifying and organizing system requirements.Facilitate communication among stakeholders and development team.

+# Acceptance Criteria